dtcenter/MET/met/docs/Users_Guide/reformat_grid.rst

   -field 'name="HGT";  level="P500";' \
   -method BILIN -width 2 -v 1

-In this example, the regrid_data_plane tool will regrid data from the input.grb file to the grid on which the first record of the togrid.grb file resides using Bilinear Interpolation with a width of 2 and write the output in NetCDF format to a file named regridded.nc.
-The variables in regridded.nc will include 6-hour accumulated precipitation, 2m temperature, 10m U and V components of the wind, and the 500mb geopotential height.
+In this example, the regrid_data_plane tool will regrid data from the **input.grb** file to the grid on which the first record of the **togrid.grb** file resides using Bilinear Interpolation with a width of 2 and write the output in NetCDF format to a file named **regridded.nc**.
+The variables in **regridded.nc** will include 6-hour accumulated precipitation, 2m temperature, 10m U and V components of the wind, and the 500mb geopotential height.

 Automated regridding within tools
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-While the regrid_data_plane tool is useful as a stand-alone tool, the capability is also included to automatically regrid one or both fields in most of the MET tools that handle gridded data.
+While the regrid_data_plane tool is useful as a stand-alone tool, the capability is also included to automatically **regrid** one or both fields in most of the MET tools that handle gridded data.
 See the regrid entry in Section :ref:`Configuration File Details` for a description of the configuration file entries that control automated regridding.

 Shift_data_plane tool
 _____________________